sahara-ooga/Android-Sample/README.md

 # Android-Sample
-Samples which feature some android feature
+Samples which show some android function.